 Usually the information of a user’s session is stored locally in the browser.
-As an example, in a shopping cart application the items in a user’s cart may be stored at the browser level until the user is prepared to purchase them.
-Switching what server receives requests from that client in the middle of the shopping session could create performance issues or a complete transaction failure.
+For example, in a shopping cart application, the items in a user’s cart may be stored at the browser level until the user is prepared to purchase them.
+Switching which server receives requests from that client in the middle of the shopping session could create performance issues or even a complete transaction failure.
 Whenever a case like that happens, it is important that all requests from a client are sent to the same server for the time of the session.
 This is known as session persistence.

-Generally, the best load balancers should be able to handle session persistence as required.
+The best load balancers should be able to handle session persistence as required.
 A different use case for session persistence is when an upstream server stores information requested by a user in its cache to improve performance.
-Changing servers could cause that information to be retrieved for the second time, causing performance inefficiencies.
+Changing servers could cause that information to be retrieved for the second time causing performance inefficiencies.